PipelineFX/docs/versioned_docs/version-8.0.0/administrators-guide/managing-qube/common-supervisor-actions/Writing+Job+Logs+to+a+Network+Filesystem.md

 On the Supervisor, job logs will be located in `\<supervisor_logpath\>/job`.
 On the Worker, job logs will be located in the `\<worker_logpath\>/job`. **Both these directories should point to the same location on a shared filesytem.**

 :::info
-The permissions on the shared log directory must be world-writable, which on linux and OS X means drwxrwxrwx or mode 0777, and on Window is Everyone [Full Control]
+The permissions on the shared log directory must be world-writable, which on linux and macOS means drwxrwxrwx or mode 0777, and on Window is Everyone [Full Control]
 :::

 ## Steps to Set the Job Log Directory